Second Term Goals

 Oversight – A primary role of the Commission is to review all major Port expenditures and to assure the authorized work is completed as proposed and to evaluate discrepancies.
 The redevelopment of Terminal 5, construction of a new cruise ship terminal and ongoing developments at the airport will all require detailed attention.

 Inclusive Economic Opportunities – The Port and port-related industries afford many types of employment.
-Goals I’ll to expand those opportunities include:
+I’ll continue to expand those opportunities that include:

 · Ensure the Port’s Priority Hire program expands its collaboration with King County and Sound Transit.

-· Expand the Port’s internship program for both high school and recent graduates.
+· Expand the Port’s internship program for both high school and recent graduates, ensuring that socio-economically disadvantaged, immigrant and minority communities are recruited to participate.

 · Fund a coordinator for the Youth Maritime Cooperative to increase collaboration between educators, labor and employers for career connected learning opportunities.